javascript-tutorial/en.javascript.info/1-js/01-getting-started/1-intro/article.md

 2. The engine (embedded if it's a browser) reads the script ("parses") and converts ("compiles") it to the machine language.
 3. And then it runs, pretty fast.

 The engine applies optimizations on every stage of the process.
-It even watches the script as it runs, analyzes the data that flows through it and applies optimizations to the machine-code basing on that knowledge.
+It even watches the script as it runs, analyzes the data that flows through it and applies optimizations to the machine-code based on that knowledge.
 That's why the code runs fast.
 ```

 ## What can in-browser JavaScript do?

 The modern JavaScript is a "safe" programming language.
 It does not provide low-level access to memory or CPU, because it was initially created for browsers which do not require it.

 The capabilities greatly depend on the environment that runs JavaScript.
-For instance, [Node.JS](https://wikipedia.org/wiki/Node.js) supports functions that allows JavaScript to read/write arbitrary files, perform network requests etc.
+For instance, [Node.JS](https://wikipedia.org/wiki/Node.js) supports functions that allow JavaScript to read/write arbitrary files, perform network requests etc.

 In-browser JavaScript can do everything related to webpage manipulation, interaction with the user and the webserver.